OpenConext/OpenConext-pdp/README.md

 We don't provide flyway migrations to load initial policies.

 However if you start up the application with the spring.profiles.active=dev then all the policies in the folder `OpenConext-pdp/pdp-server/src/main/resources/xacml/policies` are added to the database.
-Do note that any any policy with the name of one of the policy files is overwritten.
+Do note that any other policies already in the database are deleted.

 ### Testing

 There are integration tests for PdpApplication that tests the various decisions against a running Spring app.
 See [PdpApplicationTest](pdp-server/src/test/java/pdp/PdpApplicationTest.java)

-One can also use cUrl to test against a running Spring application but you will need to load the policies as described in the previous step.

-Start the server and go the directory src/test/resources.
-Use the following command to test the permit decision:

-`curl -i --user pdp-admin:secret -X POST --header "Content-Type: application/json" -d @./src/test/resources/SURFspotAccess.Permit.CategoriesShorthand.json http://localhost:8080/decide`

-The directory src/test/resources contains additional test JSON inputs.
-To test against the test2 environment change the endpoint to `https://pdp.test2.surfconext.nl/decide`.

-Examples:

-`curl -i --user pdp-admin:secret -X POST --header "Content-Type: application/json" -d @./src/test/resources/TeamAccess.Permit.json https://pdp.test2.surfconext.nl/decide`

-`curl -i --user pdp-admin:secret -X POST --header "Content-Type: application/json" -d @./src/test/resources/SURFspotAccess.Deny.json https://pdp.test2.surfconext.nl/decide`
+If you want to test individual Policies with specific Request / Response JSON then use the (very fast) [StandAlonePdpEngineTest](pdp-server/src/test/java/pdp/StandAlonePdpEngineTest.java)

 ### Configuration and Deployment